-If you have scheduled a romantic encounter and you are worried about your breath after consuming fresh garlic, you can simply chew a couple of mint leaves and the garlic’s pungent odour will be gone in no time.
+If you have scheduled a romantic encounter and you are worried about your breath after consuming fresh garlic, you can simply chew a couple of mint leaves and the garlic’s pungent odor will be gone in no time.

 There is also the option of getting your daily dose of garlic by taking it in the form of capsules or garlic powder, available in drug stores.

 An Introduction To Garlic – An Amazing Superfood